complexlogic/flex-launcher/extra/docs/configuration.md

 Default: 36

 #### TitleColor
 Defines the color of the menu entry titles.
-Specified in 32 bit RGBA HEX format.

-Default: FFFFFFFF (Opaque White)
+Default: FFFFFF (White)

 #### TitleOpacity
-When present, this setting overrides the alpha bits of ```TitleColor```.
+Defines the opacity of the menu entry titles.
 Must be a percent value.

+Default: 100%

 #### TitleOversizeMode
 Defines the behavior when the width of a menu entry title exceeds the width of its icon (which is defined in ```IconSize```).
 Possible values: "Truncate", "Shrink", and "None"